Understanding High-Functioning ADHD in Adults

 “Just anxious”

-ADHD in adults (especially in women) often shows up as mental restlessness, emotional intensity, or chronic overwhelm — not visible hyperactivity.
+ADHD in adults, particularly in women, often presents as mental restlessness, emotional intensity, or chronic overwhelm — rather than visible hyperactivity.
+By adulthood, many assume their struggles are personality flaws instead of neurological differences.

 Common Signs of ADHD in High-Functioning Adults